Tunable Tradeoff between Quantum and Classical Computation via Nonunitary Zeno-like Dynamics: Acknowledgements

-P.~V.~P. and A.~G. were supported by the National Research, Development and Innovation Office (NKFIH) project No.\ K124351; P.~.V.~P. by NKFIH through the projects K115624, PD120975 and 2017-1.2.1-NKP-2017-00001; and A.~G.\ by M{\v S}MT RVO 68407700, and the Czech Science Foundation (GA{\v C}R) under project number 17-00844S.
-L.A.
-W. is supported by the Basque Country Government (Grant No. IT986-16), and PGC2018-101355- B-I00 (MCIU/AEI/FEDER,UE).
+P.~V.~P. and A.~G. are supported by the National Research, Development and Innovation Office of Hungary (NKFIH) Project No. K124351; P.~V.~P.~by NKFIH through the Projects No. K115624, No. PD120975, No. 2017-1.2.1-NKP-2017-00001; and A.~G.~by MŠMT RVO 14000.
+P.~V.~P.~and L.~A.~W.~are supported by Grant No. PGC2018-101355-B-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
+L.~A.~W.~is supported by the Grant No. PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033, and the Basque Government through Grant No. IT1470-22.
+J.~Q.~Y.~is supported by the National Natural Science Foundation of China (Grant No. 11934010).
+P.~V.~P.~thanks Olga Masko for her support.